Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

-In 1986, Gunnar Herrmann joined Ford, working first in body engineering at Ford's Merkenich engineering centre in Germany.
-After an assignment in the United States, he returned to Germany in 1994 to become the supervisor for the Body Engineering Development for the original Ford Focus, a role he held until early 1997.
-He subsequently became manager for Quality and In-cycle Action for C-segment vehicle production at Ford's Saarlouis plant in Germany.
+Hermann joined Ford in 1986 in body engineering at the company’s Merkenich engineering centre in Germany.
+After an assignment in the United States, Herrmann returned to Germany in 1994 to become the supervisor for the body engineering development for the original Ford Focus, a role he held until early 1997.
+He subsequently became manager for quality and in-cycle action for C-segment vehicle production at Ford’s Saarlouis plant in Germany.

-In 1998, he was given responsibility for production quality in all of Ford's European manufacturing facilities, before becoming chief engineer for the development of the original Ford C-MAX the following year.
-From 2001 to 2002, he was chief engineer for the entire Ford C-Car range, and in June 2002 he took up his assignment as vehicle line director, Global C-Segment Vehicles, responsible for developing Focus and other vehicles on the C-segment platform for global production.
+In 1998, Herrmann assumed responsibility for production quality in all of Ford's European manufacturing facilities, before becoming chief engineer for the development of the original Ford C-MAX the following year.
+From 2001 to 2002, he was chief engineer for the entire Ford C-car range, and in June 2002 he was named vehicle line director, Global C-Segment Vehicles, responsible for developing Focus and other vehicles on the C-segment platform for global production.

 Born in Leverkusen, Germany, in 1959, Herrmann graduated with a degree in automotive engineering from the University of Hamburg.
 He also holds a Master of Science degree in advanced automotive engineering from the University of Loughborough in the UK.